- Development Services

 All enforcement actions that require warnings or enforcement letters are filed according to date and kept for the required timeframe as outlined by the state law.
 Citations are kept at Municipal Court under the same requirements.

 Looking for information regarding trash pickup in your subdivision or area?
-For more information and to check out the Solid Waste Collection Interactive Map, Click Here.
+Access our Residential Collection webpage for more information and to check out the Solid Waste Collection Interactive Map.

 Code Enforcement staff are here to work with you!
 You can help make Missouri City a better place to live, work and enjoy by following these steps to help resolve code compliance issues in your area: